Middlebrook Road: Route description

 Middlebrook Road begins at Father Hurley Boulevard in the unincorporated town of Germantown.
 The county highway heads southeast as a four-lane divided highway.
 Middlebrook Road expands to six lanes at its intersection with MD 118 (Germantown Road).
 The highway curves east as it passes Seneca Valley High School and meets the northern end of MD 119 (Great Seneca Highway).
 Middlebrook Road descends into the valley of Gunners Branch of Great Seneca Creek and passes an entrance to a U.S. Department of Energy campus opposite its intersection with Waring Station Road.
 The highway has a partial interchange with I-270 (Eisenhower Memorial Highway) featuring ramps to and from the direction of Washington.
 Middlebrook Road continues northeast past Holy Cross Hospital Germantown to an intersection with MD 355 (Frederick Road) near the hamlet of Middlebrook.
-The county highway continue continues east as a two-lane road on a wide right of way with road stubs at each intersection on the unused right of way.
+The county highway continues east as a two-lane road on a wide right of way with road stubs at each intersection on the unused right of way.
 Middlebrook Road ends where it curves south onto an isolated section of Midcounty Highway on the edge of Great Seneca Stream Valley Park.

 Middlebrook Road is maintained by the Montgomery County Department of Transportation.
 The county highway is a part of the National Highway System from Father Hurley Boulevard to MD 355.
 In an average day of traffic in 2022, Middlebrook Road had a maximum volume of 28,922 vehicles between I-270 and MD 355 and a minimum volume of 9,744 vehicles between MD 355 and Midcounty Highway.